 The couples suite at the Guerlain Spa at the Waldorf Astoria New York hotel, for instance, is almost twice the size of the spa's other treatment rooms and features dual-rain shower heads and a private steam room and sitting area.
 Heaven!
 But don't be intimidated by all that French luxury; even if you're a complete massage/spa newbie, we have all the tips and tricks to help you fully enjoy this crazy-great treat.

 Clear Your Post-Massage Calendar

 One of the hallmarks of a great massage?
 You're in a bit of a blissed-out coma afterward and will likely not want to leap tall buildings in a single bound.
 So pick your time slot with care.
 If you and your honey are sporty and plan to hike, ride horses, or parasail on your honeymoon, save your massage for after all that activity.
-"Evenings are truly the best time," says Kristina Hinkson, spa director for the Trump Spa at Trump International Hotel & Tower New York.
+"Evenings are truly the best time," says Kristina Hinkson, spa director for the Trump Spa in New York.
 "The main objective is to relax."

 Don't Overeat Beforehand

 While tummies are not typically a focal point of a full-body massage (unless you specifically request that, of course), trust us when we tell you that you don't want to dive into a 16-ounce rib-eye steak just prior to treatment.
 Instead, have a light, healthy meal—like a yummy salad laced with a little protein action—about two hours beforehand.
 By giving your food time to digest, says Trump Spa's Kristina Hinkson, you'll "minimize any distractions."